Five Mindset Shifts + Your Blindfold Chess Roadmap

 • Grow pressure tolerance with planned exposure, resets, and post-game reviews.

-Set a five-minute timer and call out center squares (d4, e4, d5, e5), then expand outward until every answer is instant.
+Your micro-action for today: Set a five-minute timer and call out center squares (d4, e4, d5, e5), then expand outward until every answer is instant.

 Ready for structured drills that match your level and adapt as you improve?
 Start here: /train.
+When you want the full trainer suite unlocked, compare plans on the DarkSquares pricing page.

 Frequently Asked Questions

-Last updated: Apr 5, 2026
+Last updated: May 9, 2026

 Share this post